Lemoncode/react-testing-by-example/03-redux/04-selectors/README.md

 # 04 Selectors

-In this sample we are going to test Redux sagas.
+In this sample we are going to test Redux selectors.

 We will start from sample _03-sagas_.